-- 1 Specific math and science prerequisites apply.
-Please see program coordinator. - The credit award for the hospital diploma program is based on an assessment conducted by the New York State Board of Regents' National Program on Noncollegiate Sponsored Instruction.
+- Specific math and science prerequisites apply.
+Please see program coordinator. - \\The credit award for the hospital diploma program is based on an assessment conducted by the New York State Board of Regents' National Program on Noncollegiate Sponsored Instruction. - NOTE: A minimum of 15 credits must be taken in 200-level courses.